 - You have no budget and even accessing a laptop is complicated or you only have your smartphone: - Go for the Tor Browser route. - You only have one laptop available and cannot afford anything else.
-You use this laptop for either work, family, or your personal stuff (or both): - Your best option is to go for the Tails route. - You can afford a spare dedicated unsupervised/unmonitored laptop for your sensitive activities: - But it is old, slow, and has bad specs (less than 6GB of RAM, less than 250GB disk space, old/slow CPU): - You should go for the Tails route. - It is not that old, and it has decent specs (at least 8GB of RAM, 250GB of disk space or more, decent CPU): - You could go for Tails, Whonix routes. - It is new and it has great specs (more than 16GB or ideally 32GB of RAM, >250GB of disk space, recent fast CPU):
+You use this laptop for either work, family, or your personal stuff (or both): - Your best option is to go for the Tails route. - You can afford a spare dedicated unsupervised/unmonitored laptop for your sensitive activities: - But it is old, slow, and has bad specs (less than 6GB of RAM, less than 250GB disk space, old/slow CPU): - You should go for the Tails route. - It is not that old, and it has decent specs (at least 8GB of RAM, 250GB of disk space or more, decent CPU): - \star You could go for Tails, Whonix routes. - It is new and it has great specs (more than 16GB or ideally 32GB of RAM, >250GB of disk space, recent fast CPU): - You could go for any route, but we would recommend Qubes OS if your threat model allows it.
+Please see the requirements.298 - If it is an ARM-based M_1/M_2 Mac: - Not possible currently for these reasons: